James Madison and Leah Arcouet Chiles House

 James Madison and Leah Arcouet Chiles House is an historic home located in Asheville, Buncombe County, North Carolina.
 It is a two-story Spanish Colonial Revival-style villa located at 21 Chiles Avenue in the Kenilworth neighborhood of Asheville.
 James "Jake" Chiles, a successful businessman and real estate developer and his wife, Leah.
 Chiles engaged local architect Ronald Greene to design the house, which was constructed between 1922 and 1925.
-The stuccoed dwelling has a low-pitched hip roof covered with clay tile, walled courtyards, private balconies, and an Baroque-inspired entrance bay.
+The stuccoed dwelling has a low-pitched hip roof covered with clay tile, walled courtyards, private balconies, and a Baroque-inspired entrance bay.
 The interior features oak floors, black walnut paneling, round-arch double- leaf wooden patio doors, and colorful glazed-tile bathrooms.
 James Madison and Leah Arcouet Chiles developed Kenilworth as a residential suburb in the 1910s around the rebuilt Kenilworth Inn, which was completed in 1918.

 It was listed on the National Register of Historic Places in 2018.